 Seeking feedback is an invaluable resource for your business’ brand.
 Making use of it will help you tweak or even pivot your brand’s story, communications and interactions with your customers.

 4) It’s About The Experience

 Brand experience is nothing new.
-Think about a “Ma and Pa” Store that brings an experience of being neighbourly and family like.
+Think about a “Ma and Pa” Store that brings the experience of being neighborly and family like.

-It doesn’t matter if it’s your first client or your 1000th, every interaction you have with a customer gives you an opportunity to set high standards.
+It doesn’t matter if it’s your first client or your 1000th, every interaction you have with a customer gives you an opportunity to set the tone for the future.

-Building brand trust doesn’t happen overnight but is well worth the effort.
-Not only will you be the expert in the mind’s of your customers but they will never hesitate to refer company to friend that’s in need.
+Building brand trust doesn’t happen overnight but is well worth your effort to cultivate it.
+Not only will you be the expert in the mind’s of your target market but they will never hesitate to refer company to friend that’s in need.